-Finding ways for kids to express their feelings can be challenges.
+Finding ways for kids to express their feelings can be challenging.
 Sometimes exploring a book together like Where the Wild Things Are can help to explore these emotions.
 I’m sharing a colorful game to help kids learn to identify how they are feelings.
 Don’t forget to check out at the bottom all of the other ideas to use as your read Where the Wild Things Are.

 This post contains affiliate links to Amazon.